Shade Trees

 Maple

-- A popular tree that tends not to do well in alkaline soils
+- A popular tree that can struggle in alkaline soils.

 - Tend to be over planted, which can lead to problems during insect or disease outbreaks